Oriole Park: Terrapin Park / Oriole Park V, 1914–1944

 Due to World War II travel restrictions, the 1944 Boston Red Sox held spring training at the park, rather than traveling to Florida.

 Great care was always taken to protect the aging wooden structure, such as hosing it down after games.
+Nonetheless, a fire on the night of July 3, 1944, destroyed the ballpark and forced the Orioles to find another home field.

 1944 fire and Memorial Stadium

 On the night of July 3, 1944, a fire of uncertain origin (speculated to have been a discarded cigarette) consumed the ballpark and every object the team had on-site, including uniforms and trophies.

 The club quickly arranged their temporary home in Municipal Stadium, the city's football field which had opened in 1922.
 The Orioles went on to win the 1944 International League championship, and the Junior World Series over the Louisville Colonels.
 The large post-season crowds in 1944 at Municipal Stadium, which would not have been possible at the old wooden Oriole Park, caught the attention of the major leagues, and Baltimore soon became a viable option for struggling teams who were considering moving to other cities.

 Motivated by the Orioles' success, the city chose to rebuild the old Municipal Stadium as a multi-purpose facility of major league caliber, which they renamed Memorial Stadium.
 Two new tenants were the National Football League's newly relocated Baltimore Colts in 1953, and then the American League Orioles, when the St. Louis Browns transferred to the city in 1954.